Crecto/docs/migrations.md

 # Migrations

-Using [Micrate ](https://github.com/amberframework/micrate)is recommented.
+Using [Micrate ](https://github.com/amberframework/micrate)is recommended.
 It is supported by Amber framework.